 - Eolgool Makki – High Block

 - Momtong Makki – Middle Block

-Video of Form 5 – Taegeuk Oh Jang
+Video of Blue Belt Form – Taegeuk Oh Jang

 I think its easier to learn this (and probably all) Poomsae with a visual as well as written version.

-Form 5 – Taegeuk Oh Jang Step by Step:
+Blue Belt Form – Taegeuk Oh Jang Step by Step:

 From Joon Bi Seogi, turn to the left by moving your left leg forward in a Front Stance while executing a left low block.
 Front Stance is having one leg in front of the other in a lunge position.

 Move your left foot a step back and resume your upright walking stance while executing a left Mejumeok Naryo Chigi; this is executed by Making a circular motion with the attacking arm and ending directly in front of you with your knuckles facing outward.